AdobeDocs/experience-platform.en/help/destinations/catalog/streaming/pegaCDH.md

 ---
-title: Pega Customer Decision Hub
+title: Pega Customer Decision Hub connection
-description: Use this template to create public documentation for your destination in the Adobe Experience Platform catalog. // Replace with the paragraph in the Overview section
+description: Use the Pega Customer Decision Hub destination in Adobe Experience Platform to send customer segment membership data to Pega Customer Decision Hub (Pega CDH) for Next Best Action (NBA) decisioning
 ---

-# Pega Customer Decision Hub
+# Pega Customer Decision Hub connection

 *As you go through this template, replace or delete all the paragraphs in italics (starting with this one).*